Benezivas/algobattle/docs/problems/problem_parts.md

 # The Problem File Structure
 ## What does a Problem File Look Like?
 In the previous section, we gave a very high-level explanation of the interaction between a problem and the framework.
-Let us create a new mockup problem to see what we are expected to implement.
+Let us create a new mock-up problem to see what we are expected to implement.
 We can either copy the files of an existing problem and modify them, or let `algobattle` create a new problem template for us.
 For the sake of clarity, we do the latter by executing